 As a business owner, what should I consider when writing a Will?

-As a company owner, you should create a Will to ensure that the right people are taking on the responsibility of the business, along with business assets and/or shares.
-If a business owner or business partner fails to write a Will, it can leave behind a difficult situation for family and others involved in the business.
+As a company owner, it is important to create a Will to ensure that the right people are taking on the responsibility of the business, along with business assets and/or shares.
+If a business owner or business partner fails to write one, it can leave behind a difficult situation for family and others involved in the business.

 Whether partnership shares can pass to someone in your family will be determined by the terms laid out in your partnership agreement.

-Understanding your documentation is important, as some may believe they are passing on a career to a family member when actually company documentation may prevent this.
+Understanding your documentation is important, as some may believe they are passing on a business to a family member when actually company documentation may prevent this.

-Another thing to take into consideration is whether the terms of your Will are going to affect the majority shareholding and whether these are changes that you want.
+Additionally, you should also take into consideration whether the terms of your Will are going to affect the majority shareholding and whether these are changes that you want.
 Ask yourself, if you are planning on leaving shares to a family member that has an interest in the business, are you happy for them to be the controlling shareholder?
 Or is it best that two family members have an equal shareholding?

 As a business owner do I need to do anything to prepare for writing a will?